jwplayer/applicaster-docs/series.md

 The method describe here is compatible with the [JW Player OTT Web App](https://github.com/jwplayer/ott-web-app).

+Notes
+- A easier series management workflow is under development.
-It is an impproved version of what is described in the [Applicaster docs](https://docs.applicaster.com/integrations/jw-endpoints/#create-an-episodic-structure-using-jw-playlists)
+- The method described here is an impproved version of what is described in the [Applicaster docs](https://docs.applicaster.com/integrations/jw-endpoints/#create-an-episodic-structure-using-jw-playlists)

 ## Define a series in JW
 You need: